 Six statements were used for this indicator in the 2000 and 2004 surveys.
 These were repeated in the 2008, 2013 and 2016 surveys with an additional 9 statements.
 In 2019 the original six statements only were used where each respondent was asked to agree or disagree with each of the following statements:

 Half of the six statements were worded so an ‘agree’ response was environmentally positive.
 The others (in italics) were worded so an ‘agree’ response was environmentally negative.
 These negative statements had their polarity reversed for the analysis.
 Scores were given on a five-point scale.

 ‘Don’t knows’ and non-responses were coded as ‘Neither/nor’ on the answer scale.
 Then the scores for answers to each of the six statements were added together to deliver a rating out of 30.

 The regional result for the six base statements is compiled as the percentage of respondents in three categories based on the 6-30 scale:

+Regional results are given as the per cent of people giving each score.
+The mean, mode and mid-point are also presented.
 For each territorial authority area, the same process is used (per cent giving each score and then the average of the total).

-- Many factors influence people’s attitudes to their local environment, including where and how people live, what news media items they have recently seen and who they are.
+Many factors influence people’s attitudes to their local environment, including where and how people live, what news media items they have recently seen and who they are.
 These influences are not measured by quantitative questionnaires.